Workday Student Information System (SIS) Project Skip to main content

 Meet the Project Team

-A fully functioning, modern, up-to-date SIS system serves as the backbone of any higher education institution, including BYUH.
-Because the SIS system is intertwined in every aspect of the student experience, it really underscores how important a successful system implementation is to the continued viability of BYUH as an academic institution.
+A fully functioning, modern, up-to-date Student Information System (SIS) serves as the backbone of any higher education institution, including BYUH.
+Because the SIS is intertwined with every aspect of the student experience, it really underscores how important a successful system implementation is to the continued viability of BYUH as an academic institution.

-The project team plays a crucial role during any implementation project, including an SIS (student information system) implementation project.
-The BYUH Workday SIS project team is responsible for ensuring the successful implementation, deployment and adoption of our new Workday SIS system.
-Collaboratively, the team, manages the entire process of transitioning the academic institution to our new SIS system, including planning, data migration, system configuration, user testing and training, and go-live support, ensuring a smooth and effective implementation.
+The project team plays a crucial role during any implementation project, including an SIS implementation project.
+The BYUH Workday SIS project team is responsible for ensuring the successful implementation, deployment, and adoption of our new Workday SIS.
+Collaboratively, the team manages the entire process of transitioning the academic institution to our new SIS system, including planning, data migration, system configuration, user testing and training, and go-live support, ensuring a smooth and effective implementation.

 The project team has been working hard and is excited to deploy a more up-to-date student system in 2026.